Excial/Beluga/README.md

 [X] Motor Driver LEDs

-  - Too bright, need to increase resistance from 1K.
+  - Too bright, need to increase resistance from 1K to 10K.

 [✓] Motor Drivers

 [X] Circuit Protection

-  - When 14.8V Reverse Polarity (RP) is applied, I = 1.01A
+  - Circuit Protection LED mounted wrongly, refer to schematic.
-  - Circuit still functions after RP test
+  - Source and Drain of Mosfet is mounted wrongly, needs to be switched.

-[✓] Mounting holes
+[✓] M2 Mounting holes

 #### Improvements
 1. Add a stepper Motor driver
 2. Add a buzzer

 ### V2
 Stay tuned for updates